radiantlogic-v8/documentation-new/documentation/configuration/global-settings/client-protocols.md

 By using the VLV control, the client can retrieve results more quickly and is not required to store too many search results at a time.
 This is more efficient and prevents the client from being overwhelmed with too many entries that it may not be able to handle.

-This control can be enabled/disabled from the Main Control Panel > Settings Tab > Server Front End section > Supported Controls sub-section.
+This control can be enabled/disabled from the Control Panel > GLOBAL SETTINGS > Client Protocols > LDAP > Server Front End section > Supported Controls sub-section.
 Check the Enable VLV/Sort option and click Save.
 Restart the RadiantOne service.
 If you have a cluster deployed, restart the service on all nodes.

 *Configure a Sorted Attributes List*